Uncovering dynamically critical regions in near-wall turbulence using 3D Convolutional Neural Networks: Introduction

 \section{Introduction}

-The dynamics of wall-bounded turbulent flows are linked closely to processes that dominate the flow close to the wall.
-A prominent feature of such flows is the presence of slow moving wavy `streaks' of fluid, which intermittently and abruptly lift-up away from the wall, and eject slow moving fluid towards the faster core~\citep{Kline1967,Offen1975}.
-These `bursts' of slow moving streaks have been identified in a number of experiments using hydrogen bubble visualization~\citep{Kline1967}, dye visualization~\citep{Kim1971}, and observation of neutrally buoyant colloidal particles~\citep{Corino1969}.
-The ejections are usually followed by `sweeps' of faster moving fluid towards the wall~\citep{Corino1969}, completing the cycle of momentum exchange between the low speed near-wall layers and the high speed core.
-Several studies note that these intermittent bursts are important sources for the generation and dissipation of turbulent kinetic energy within boundary layers, control of transport phenomena, and are also responsible for the majority of turbulent drag acting on the wall~\citep{Kline1967, Corino1969, Kim1971, Wallace1972, Lumley1998, Jimenez2012}.
+The dynamics of wall-bounded turbulent flows are linked closely to processes that regulate flow behaviour close to the wall.
+One of the prominent characteristics of the near-wall region is the presence of slow moving wavy streaks of fluid, which intermittently and abruptly lift away from the wall, and eject slow moving fluid towards the faster core~\cite{Kline1967,Offen1975}.
+These bursts of slow moving streaks have been identified in various experiments using hydrogen bubble visualization~\cite{Kline1967}, dye visualization~\cite{Kim1971}, and by observing neutrally buoyant colloidal particles~\cite{Corino1969}.
+The ejections usually accompany sweeps of faster moving fluid towards the wall~\cite{Corino1969}, completing the cycle of momentum exchange between the low speed near-wall region and the high speed core.